ResidentMario/gtfs-tripify/README.md

 # gtfs-tripify ![t](https://img.shields.io/badge/status-alpha-red.svg)

 `gtfs-tripify` is a Python package for creating trip logs out of GTFS-Realtime messages.
+For more background and what and why, please [read this blog post](http://www.residentmar.io/2018/01/29/gtfs-tripify.html).

 ## Quickstart